 To date, most of the incidents reported have occurred north of the Bab el-Mandeb Strait between the Yemeni ports of Hodeidah and Mokha and in the eastern Gulf of Aden.
 After the Houthis expanded their target area in April 2024, two attacks were confirmed to have occurred in the Arabian Sea.
 The Houthis have also claimed to have targeted several vessels in the Indian Ocean and have also stated that they have attacked vessels in the Mediterranean Sea, but there is no evidence to suggest these attacks took place.
+It is currently assessed that Houthi attacks are less accurate for long-range attacks.
+However, the group's attack range is vast - Houthi missiles and drones are capable of reaching the northern Red Sea and the eastern Mediterranean Sea.

-The Houthis have largely used anti-ship ballistic missiles, anti-ship cruise missiles, and UAVs to carry out attacks, however on 12 June 2024 the group successfully attacked a merchant vessel with the use of an Uncrewed Surface Vehicle (USV).
-Several USV sightings and attacks were reported in the Red Sea after this incident.
-An attack by a rocket-propelled grenade (RPG) launched by a small craft was also reported on 8 August 2024.
+The Houthis have largely used anti-ship ballistic missiles, anti-ship cruise missiles, and UAVs to carry out attacks, however several attacks by Uncrewed Surface Vehicles (USVs) were reported in 2024.
+One attack by a rocket-propelled grenade (RPG) launched by a small craft has also been reported.